Hannahlin0710/MeetingMemos/README.md

     - What is my plan next week? (provide more solutions)

-   <h2> The second regular meeting on 03th June

-  ** 1. The feasibility of tool**
-       - What is the application of this tool?
-Think of a situation (not limited to academic writing)
-       - Which theory is to be used?
-(Speech-act theory should have the context of interactions)
-       - How to prove that it is an effective tool for teachers to save their time?

-  ** 2. Reconside the innovations of this research** ** 3.
-Other specific questions**
-       - What kinds of levels are considered?(word level/clause level/essay level)
-            - Will it be possible for annotators to annotate very differently?
-How to aviod this?
-            - Which dataset is to be used and how large will be the dataset?

-<h2> The second regular meeting on 03th June

 1. **The feasibility of tool**
    - What is the application of this tool?
 Think of a situation (not limited to academic writing)
    - Which theory is to be used?
 (Speech-act theory should have the context of interactions?